 Further, the shareholders’ right to request information about the items on the agenda is one of the core member ship rights.
 The answers usually have to be given by members of the management board during the shareholder meeting and in any case have to be true, complete and understandable.
 The information request may only be denied if the information, in the reasonable opinion of the company, it is likely to cause a substantial disadvantage to the company itself or to its affiliates or if providing such information would be punishable by law.

-Do any organizations advise or counsel shareholders on whether to approve matters?
+Do any organizations provide voting recommendations or otherwise advise or counsel shareholders on whether to approve matters?